-College Provided Faculty Model Standards (CPF) Student 1 (S1) Registration and transcripting policies and practices for college provided faculty model students are consistent with traditional college students.
+College Provided Faculty (CPF) Model Standards Student 1 (S1) Registration and transcripting policies and practices for college provided faculty model students are consistent with traditional college students.
 Student 2 (S2) The college provided faculty model has a process to ensure students meet the course prerequisites of the college/university.
-Student 3 (S3) CPF students are advised about the benefits and implications of taking college courses, as well as the college's policies and expectations.
-Student 4 (S4) The college/university provides, in conjunction with secondary partners, CPF students with suitable access to learning resources and student support services.
+Student 3 (S3) College provided faculty students are advised about the benefits and implications of taking college courses, as well as the college's policies and expectations.
+Student 4 (S4) The college/university provides, in conjunction with secondary partners, college provided faculty model students with suitable access to learning resources and student support services.
 Evaluation 1 (E1) The college/university conducts end-of-term student course evaluations for each college provided faculty model courses to provide instructors with student feedback.
 Evaluation 2 (E2) The college/university conducts and reports regular and ongoing evaluations of the college provided faculty model effectiveness and uses the results for continuous improvement.